By Russ Heaps

 The Terrain already had a roomy and comfortable cabin, and we are eager to sit in the new one to verify the 2025 model is just as good or better.
 Standard features like heated front seats and a heated steering wheel are already a win.

 The GMC Terrain has long stood out for its block-like, rugged exterior.
 Don’t fear: The new one has not gone soft.
 In fact, we think it looks even better.
 The 2025 Terrain keeps all the right angles, and has abandoned the pinched rear three-quarter window for a more athletic design that sees a bold, upward-rising C-pillar.
 We like it.
-In a first for the Terrain, it will be offered with a two-tone roof treatment, with color choices of black or gray.
+In a first for the Terrain, it is offered with a two-tone roof treatment, with color choices of black or gray.

 The 2025 GMC Terrain sources its thrust from a turbocharged 4-cylinder engine.
 It makes 175 horsepower and 203 lb-ft of torque (front-wheel-drive models make 184 lb-ft).
 An 8-speed automatic transmission supplants the 9-speed found in the 2024 models in all-wheel-drive variants, while front-drive models get a continuously variable transmission.